openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

 .. _RecommenderXBlock:

 ##################
-Recommender
+Recommender Tool
 ##################

 .. note:: EdX offers full support for this tool.

-The Recommender provides learners with a list of online resources related to the course content.
+The recommender provides learners with a list of online resources related to the course content.
 These resources are jointly managed by course team members and the learners.